10 facts you need to know about children and climate change

 It is undeniable that climate change will have a serious impact on the future of our children and generations to come.
 If temperatures rise beyond two Degrees Celsius, the implications for today’s children, and future generations will be grave, and the poorest children will be the hardest hit.

-This week is Earth Day, and while every day we should be conscious of our carbon footprint, today helps us draw attention to the state of our planet because it really is our only home for our children and generations to come.
+Today is World Environment Day, and while every day we should be conscious of our carbon footprint, today helps us draw attention to the state of our planet because it really is our only home for our children and generations to come.

 Here are ten facts that you need to know the about climate change and the impact it will have on the future of our children: